Toowoomba Technical College: History

-The Toowoomba Technical College building was designed by the Department of Public Works and built by Alexander Mayes, a Toowoomba contractor and later Mayor of Toowoomba from 1916-1917.
+The Toowoomba Technical College building was designed by the Department of Public Works and built by Alexander Mayes, a Toowoomba contractor and later Mayor of Toowoomba from 1916 to 1917.
 At this time, the Under Secretary for Public Works, Government Architect and Engineer for Bridges was A. B. Brady.
 The building was designed by architect Thomas Pye and in style, illustrates the most substantial type of educational institutions coming from the Government architect's office at the time.
 The solid, free-classical design is surmounted by a hipped room, covered with "rolled iron" and topped with a ventilation fleche; the signature of a public building from this age.
 The urban nature of the site is reflected in the corner pavilions, with cornices and parapets, that are built up to the street alignment of the property.
 The design also responded to the sun by minimising western windows and providing south light for the "art room" - two major studio style rooms that were situated on the first floor.

 Pye's approach to the site was to design a large two-storeyed building with two smaller detached single-storey buildings to be used for a chemical laboratory and a carpentry workshop, and two buildings containing earth closets.
 The main building as built in 1911 substantially follows the original sketch design, however, the brick chemical laboratory and carpentry workshop were deleted.
 In 1913, a timber carpentry workshop was built in the position envisaged by Pye.
 In 1929, the need for additional space for Domestic Science was met by moving the timber carpentry workshop closer to the main building, raising it and building in underneath to form a two-storeyed block (Block B).
 In 1931, a brick workshop building (Block D) was built on the site of the original timber carpenters workshop, which had been relocated in 1929.
 A "temporary" timber building containing two classrooms was constructed between the two brick buildings in 1955 (Block C).
 When the main building was extended in 1939, a design sympathetic to the 1911 design was used.